 1. Brief history

-Nowadays, with more than 90,300 square meters in its unique terminal and 729,600 square meters of the platform including the runway, the Jorge Chavez airport is being prepared to face the new decade with new challenges.
+Nowadays, with more than 90,300 square meters in its unique terminal and 729,600 square meters of the platform including the runway, the Jorge Chavez Airport is being prepared to face the new era with new challenges.

 3. Future expansion